-If I was running my own program — and several agents and I have discussed this fantasy because we get frustrated with the output from today’s MFA programs — I’d run a mix of MFA and MBA, much like suggested in this cheeky little article that I found this morning.
+If I was running my own program — and several agents and I have discussed this fantasy because we get frustrated with the output from today’s MFA programs — I’d run a mix of MFA and MBA, much like suggested in this cheeky little article.

 As a freelance novel editor, I have actually been called a “one-woman MFA program.”
 Kim’s words, not mine.
 If you’re looking for that comprehensive novel focus without going back to school, hire me.